This is a Random Album Generator.

 4

-If you read on the Wikipedia page that an album was a commercial and critical failure at the time, you know you are in for a teat.
+If you read on the Wikipedia page that an album was a commercial and critical failure at the time, you know it must be good.
 This is a great (post)hardcore album with a lot of dynamic songs.
 The subtitle "A chimerical bombination in 12 bursts" could not have been more to the point.

 Jun 16 2025